Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 ### Fonts
 Libre Baskerville was used for the logo and main headings.
 <br>
-Libre Franklin was used for the sub-heading and smaller body elements.
+Libre Franklin was used for the sub-heading's and smaller body elements.
 <br>
 The fonts were chosen because the Libre Baskerville matched some of the illustraitions in the arcade.
 The match for this font was made through fontjoy.
 <br>